discourse/discourse-subscriptions/README.md

 ### Set up your User Groups in Discourse

 When a user successfully subscribes to your Discourse application, after their credit card transaction has been processed, they are added to a User Group.
 By assigning users to a User Group, you can manage what your users have access to on your website.
-User groups are a core functionality of Discourse and this plugin does nothing with them except and and remove users from the group you associated with your Plan.
+User groups are a core functionality of Discourse and this plugin does nothing with them except add and remove users from the group you associated with your Plan.

-After you have created a User Group and configured it correctly, you can move onto setting up Discourse Subscriptions.

 ## Enter your configuration details